Federation of Canadian Artists: History

 Walter Abell's journal Maritime Art became Canadian Art in 1943 when Abell moved to Ottawa to join the staff of the Art Centre of the National Gallery of Canada.

 The Federation sponsored Canadian Art, which was the only national art magazine in the 1940s.

 Canadian Art became an important vehicle for communication between artists, curators and collectors.

 In June 1944 the Federation and other national art organizations prepared a brief on cultural aspects of Canadian post-war reconstruction.

 This led to the formation of the Canadian Arts Council.

 The FCA was a key member of the Canadian Arts Council after it was founded in 1944.

 At first the FCA sponsored lectures and plays in addition to exhibitions and workshops.
 After about 1949 it began to focus on the visual arts.

 The FCA made a major presentation to the Royal Commission on National Development in the Arts, Letters and Sciences, the Massey Commission, in Vancouver in 1949.

 The presentation was instrumental in forming the Canada Council, which came into being in 1957.

 The FCA began to phase itself out as a national organization after this as communication across Canada became easier.

 By the 1960s there was little activity at the national level, although the regional branches persisted.
 In British Columbia there were 600 members.

 In 1977 Allan Edwards of the Vancouver branch, by now almost all that was left of the FCA, became president and began a drive for expansion.

 The FCA organized travelling exhibitions in British Columbia and Alberta, with some going to the east of Canada or the USA.

 In the 1980s the FCA began to organize annual painting seminars on Saltspring Island, which drew students from across western Canada and the USA.

 in 2013, due to chronic underfunding from any level of government, the FCA went through another revitalization under Executive Director Patrick E. Meyer.
 Services were expanded as was the Federation's geographical reach.
 Membership numbers doubled and the organization became financially self-sufficient for the first time in its history.

+The Federation Gallery is a full time gallery at 1241 Cartwright Street, Vancouver, BC having regular bi-weekly shows both promoting and selling artworks of their FCA Members and occasionally public online showings.